phax/ph-web/README.md

 * v9.1.5 - work in progress
     * Optimized logging
+    * Updated the `META-INF/mime.types` file with the latest MIME types
 * v9.1.4 - 2019-10-08
     * Updated to Apache httpcore 4.4.12
     * Updated to Apache httpclient 4.5.10